 22. Calendula creams can help in treating varicose veins.
 Because of its anti-inflammatory properties and its ability to improve circulation and strengthen capillary and vein walls.

-23. Calendula infused oil makes a gentle eye make-up remover that soothes the sensitive skin.
+23. Calendula oil makes a gentle eye make-up remover that soothes the sensitive skin.

 24. Calendula oil can also be used to treat ear aches.
-Drop a few drops and massage into the ear. *
+Drop a few drops and massage onto the ear. *

 25. Salves or lotions made with calendula are wonderful for chapped hands and faces and can be especially soothing in the colder months.